These pages do not apply outside Great Britain.

 The employer has no objective justification defence if there is 'direct discrimination' (below).
 Direct discrimination may apply particularly where a person is stereoyped because of their disability.

-The issues set out above mostly assume a claim for discrimination arising from disability.
+The issues set out above mostly assume a claim for discrimination arising from disability under s.15 Equality Act.
 This is broad, and is likely to be the most commonly used type of claim.

 As well as the objective justification defence, the employer has a defence to this type of claim if it shows that it did not know, and could not reasonably have been expected to know, that the person had the disability.

-Direct discrimination is a different type of claim, which is narrower but has no objective justification defence.
+Direct discrimination under s.13 Equality Act is a different type of claim.
+It is narrower but has no objective justification defence.
 It is broadly where someone is treated less favourably because of the disability.

 Direct discrimination may apply particularly where an employer stereotypes a disabled person, for example if the employer simply assumes that a person who stammers will not be able to do a particular job, without looking at the individual's abilities.
 See Direct discrimination: Stereotypes and assumptions.

 On the other hand if the less favourable treatment is because of the person's abilities (or lack of them) which are a consequence of the disability, that is 'discrimination arising from disability' and the employer has a defence if it shows objective justification.

 In practice, a claimant might well argue that

 1. An applicant for a customer service job has a stammer which is a 'disability' within the Equality Act.
 The employer turns him down because, due to the stammer, he will sometimes take longer to serve customers.
 This is likely to be 'discrimination arising from disability'.
 The question will be whether the employer can show the objective justification defence applies.
 The reason for turning the person down is their ability to do something rather than the stammer itself.